rfuzzo/MWSE/docs/source/types/tes3spellList.md

 ### `remove`
 <div class="search_terms" style="display: none">remove</div>

 Removes a spell from the list.
+This is deprecated, please use tes3.removeSpell instead.
+This function does not update any modified flags or UI systems, so it is likely to cause issues.

 ```lua
 local result = myObject:remove(spell)